re-data/re-data/README.md

 No need to setup Airflow, Grafana or DB for storing metrics.
 Redata will setup all of those via Docker images, you need to deploy only one thing.

-*Easy production deployment on AWS, GCP is something will be working on, currently it is something you would need to figure out yourself, what we have is docker-compose for setting up pieces to make it work*
+*Easy production deployment on AWS, GCP is something will be working on, currentlly you would need to figure it out yourself, what we have is docker-compose for setting up pieces to make it work*

 # Benefits over doing monitoring yourself
 Grafana supports PostgreSQL and lot of others DBs, so what are benefits of using redata over setting monitoring yourself with couple of SQL queries?